tikv/website/content/docs/5.1/deploy/monitor/alert.md

 This document describes the alert rules for different components in a TiKV cluster, including the rule descriptions and solutions of the alert items in TiKV, PD, Node_exporter and Blackbox_exporter.

-According to the severity level, alert rules are divided into three categories (from high to low): emergency-level, critical-level, and warning-level.
+Alert rules are divided into three categories according to the severity level (from high to low): emergency-level, critical-level, and warning-level.
 This division of severity levels applies to all alert items of each component below.

 | Severity level  | Description                                                                                                                                                                            |
 |:--------------- |:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |